Join us for the 2025 Touring Exhibitions Pavilion in Paris on 14-16 January

 The outbreak of COVID-19, is massively challenging organisations and individuals, personal and professional lives globally.
 Travelling exhibitions are strongly impacted and disrupted by this unparalleled crisis.

-Exhibitions which are in transit or about to be installed are suffering from last minute cancellations, while those which are currently running or about to open are turning into ghost spaces as an increasing number of temporary closures of cultural and experience institutions are gradually occurring worldwide.
+Exhibitions which are in transit or about to be installed suffer from last minute cancellations, while those which are on now and about to open are turning into ghost spaces as large and increasing numbers of temporary closures of cultural and experience institutions are gradually occurring worldwide.

 As the virus unfolds throughout the world and events are cancelled and travel gets banned, project teams and potential partners can no longer follow the usual practices for the development of collaborations on travelling exhibitions.

-In this context of uncertainties, it is more important than ever to emphasise social interactions and find ways to humanise communications.
-It is essential, during this time, that we continue dialogue and share ideas, to collectively build resilience and get together through this unprecedented crisis.
+In this context of uncertainties, it is all the more so important to emphasise social interactions and find ways to humanise communications.
+It is essential to continue dialogue and share ideas, to collectively build resilience and get together through this unprecedented crisis.

 It is essential to continue dialogue and share ideas, to collectively build resilience.